David Lewis (adventurer): Research and literary career

-Lewis' next adventure in 1972 was an attempt at circumnavigating Antarctica single-handed.
+Lewis's next adventure in 1972 was an attempt at circumnavigating Antarctica single-handed.
 For this he acquired a small steel yacht, named Ice Bird.
 Facing treacherous conditions in the Southern Ocean after departing, Lewis was not heard from for 13 weeks but eventually managed to sail the Ice Bird to the Antarctic Peninsula under a jury rig after dismasting.
 Lewis was rescued by personnel from the Antarctic research outpost Palmer Station, who subsequently repaired the Ice Bird while Lewis spent the Antarctic winter in Australia.
+He also met Calypso during Jacques Cousteau's Antarctica expedition and was greeted by Cousteau and crew onboard who helped him as much as he could and also contacted Lewis' family in Australia.

 After returning eight months later, Lewis left Palmer station to complete the voyage, but that very same day was caught in a heavy ice field and had to be towed to open water by the R.V.
 Hero.
 Later, Lewis capsized again and eventually brought the boat to Cape Town, South Africa.
 Edited aspects of these events are described in his bestseller book, Ice Bird.

 His son, Barry, sailed the yacht back to Sydney from South Africa where it underwent extensive work to prevent further corrosion.
 In 1982, Dr. Lewis donated "Ice Bird" to the Powerhouse Museum in Sydney, Australia.

 After the Ice Bird voyage, Lewis was involved in setting up the Oceanic Research Foundation with the aim of sending private expeditions to the Antarctic.
 In a 17.4-metre (57 ft) Alan Payne designed steel yacht named "Solo" with seven other crew, Lewis made a summer expedition to Antarctica and wintered over there, 1977–78.
 Lewis spent some of his later years conducting research into traditional navigation techniques of the Inuit on the Bering Strait region.
 One obituary said of Lewis that he "always brought his crews home intact.
 He was a typical Polynesian sailor, getting into trouble through haste and neglect, then, with near superhuman courage and seamanship, fighting his way out of it".